-Key points 3 What does APP 8 say?
-3 'Overseas recipient' 3 When does an APP entity 'disclose' personal information about an individual to an overseas recipient?
-4 Providing personal information to a contractor 5 Taking reasonable steps to ensure an overseas recipient does not breach the APPs 6 Disclosing personal information to an overseas recipient that is subject to a substantially similar law or binding scheme 7 Reasonable belief 8 Law or binding scheme 8 Substantially similar to 8 Mechanisms to enforce privacy protections 9 Disclosing personal information to an overseas recipient with the individual's consent after the individual is expressly informed 10 Expressly inform 10 Consent 10 Disclosing personal information to an overseas recipient as required or authorised by law 11 Disclosing personal information to an overseas recipient where a permitted general situation exists 11 Lessening or preventing a serious threat to life, health or safety 12 Taking appropriate action in relation to suspected unlawful activity or serious misconduct 12 Locating a person reported as missing 12 Necessary for a diplomatic or consular function or activity 12 Necessary for certain Defence Force activities outside Australia 13 Disclosing personal information to an overseas recipient as required or authorised under an international agreement relating to information sharing 13 Disclosing personal information to an overseas recipient for an enforcement related activity 14 When is an APP entity accountable for personal information that it discloses to an overseas recipient?
-15 Overseas acts or practices required by a foreign law 15
+Key points What does APP 8 say?
+3 'Overseas recipient' 4 When does an APP entity 'disclose' personal information about an individual to an overseas recipient?
+4 Providing personal information to a contractor 5 Taking reasonable steps to ensure an overseas recipient does not breach the APPs 7 Disclosing personal information to an overseas recipient that is subject to a substantial similar law or binding scheme - Reasonable belief 8 Law or binding scheme 8 Substantially similar to 9 Mechanisms to enforce privacy protections 9 Disclosing personal information to an overseas recipient with the individual's consent after the individual is expressly informed .
+10 Expressly inform .
+10 Consent Disclosing personal information to an overseas recipient as required or authorised by I Disclosing personal information to an overseas recipient where a permitted general situation exists .
+12 Lessening or preventing a serious threat to life, health or safety .
+12 Taking appropriate action in relation to suspected unlawful activity or serious misconduct .
+12 Locating a person reported as missing .
+13 Necessary for a diplomatic or consular function or activity Necessary for certain Defence Force activities outside Australia .
+13 Disclosing personal information to an overseas recipient as required or authorised und an international agreement relating to information sharing Disclosing personal information to an overseas recipient for an enforcement related activity .
+14

+When is an APP entity accountable for personal information that it discloses to an overseas recipient?
+15 Overseas acts or practices required by a foreign law 16